rustunit/rustunit.github.io/content/blog/2026/03-30-gitea-ci-autoscaler/index.md

 `GiteaClient` and `KubeClient` follow the same pattern.
 In production we use HTTP-backed implementations.
 In tests we swap in mocks that track calls and can simulate failures.

-This lets us validate the full teardown lifecycle without spinning up a single server:
+This lets us validate the full teardown lifecycle without spinning up a single server.
+The following pseudo-code illustrates the approach — seed an idle node and assert both the state transition and the external API call:

 ```rust
 #[tokio::test]